AmitAnant01/Python_GUI_Currency_Convertor/README.md

-# 💸 INR Currency Converter App 🇮🇳🌍
+# 💸 INR Currency Converter 🇮🇳🌍

-A smart and intuitive desktop app to convert currencies to and from *Indian Rupees (INR)* with support for *100+ global currencies*, built using Python and Tkinter.You can also the  View historical 7-day trends and enjoy a clean, interactive user experience.This project is fully based on the userinput.
+A desktop app to convert currencies to and from *Indian Rupees (INR)* with support for *100+ global currencies*, built using Python and Tkinter.You can also the  View historical 7-day trends and enjoy a clean, interactive user experience.This project is fully based on the userinput.

 ---

 ## 🔧 Features Used

 - 🔄 *Convert both ways*: Foreign currency ⬌ INR
-- 📆 *Pick a date* and simulate historical exchange rates
+- 📆 *Pick a date* and you can see the historical exchanges in currency
-- 📊 *Visualize trends*: 7-day exchange rate graph using matplotlib
+- 📊 *Visualize trends*: You can also see the 7-day exchange rate graph using matplotlib
-- 🌐 *100+ currencies* with country names and flags
+- 🌐 *100+ currencies* with country names
-- 🧼 *Clear button* to reset everything instantly
+- 🧼 *Clear button* After used it you can reset everything instantly

 ---